Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Context, Motivation Related Work

+In the \emph{stochastic} multi-armed bandit setting, each arm is characterized by a fixed but unknown average reward rather than by an MDP.
+The decision-maker thus faces uncertainty about the true utility of each arm and must balance exploration (i.e., pulling arms to gain information about their reward distributions) with exploitation (i.e., pulling the optimal arm(s)) to maximize expected reward. \citet{joseph2016fairness} examine fairness among arms in this setting, and introduce a definition that requires the decision-maker to favor (i.e., select) arms with higher average reward over arms with lower average reward, even in the face of uncertainty.
+As the authors note, this definition \emph{is} consistent with reward maximization, but imposes a cost in terms of per-round regret when \emph{learning} the optimal policy, due to the fact that arms with overlapping confidence intervals are chained until they can be separated with high confidence.

+Prior work in other non-restless bandit settings demonstrates that alternative definitions---i.e., those which center \emph{distributive fairness among arms} as opposed to the principle that arms with similar average rewards should be treated similarly~\citep{dwork2011fairness}, generally entail deviation from optimal behavior. \citet{li2019combinatorial} study the combinatorial \emph{sleeping} bandit setting, in which arms are stochastic but may be unavailable at any given timestep.
+They introduce the minimum selection fraction constraint, which we adapt and refer to as time-indexed fairness (see Section \ref{sec:rmabModel}). \citet{chenFairContext} consider the \textit{contextual} bandit setting, and propose an algorithm that guarantees each arm a minimum probability of selection at each timestep.

-In contrast to prior work, we seek to guarantee rather than incentivize fairness without incurring an exponential dependency on the time horizon or sacrificing optimality guarantees.
-We thus seek an efficient policy which is reward-maximizing, subject to the satisfaction of both budget and probabilistic fairness constraints.
+In the \emph{restless} setting that we consider, prior works have tended toward opposite ends of the reward-fairness spectrum by either: (1) redistributing pulls without providing arm-level guarantees~\citep{mate2021risk-aware, li2022towards}; or (2) guaranteeing time-indexed fairness without providing optimality guarantees~\citep{prins2020incorporating}.
+Recent work has also considered the adjacent problem of fairness among intervention \emph{providers} (i.e., workers)~\citep{biswasfairness}.
+In contrast to prior work, we aim to \emph{guarantee} rather than incentivize fairness, without incurring an exponential dependency on the time horizon or sacrificing optimality guarantees.
+We thus seek an efficient policy that is reward maximizing, subject to the satisfaction of both budget and probabilistic fairness constraints.